DesenTao/baty.net-hugo/content/books.md

 1. Elevation by Stephen King (2018-11-22)
 1. The Collapsing Empire by John Scalzi (2018-12-01)
 1. The Consuming Fire by John Scalzi (2018-12-07)
+1. Killers of the Flower Moon: The Osage Murders and the Birth of the FBI by David Grann (2017)